Infineon/mtb-example-psoc-edge-ml-deepcraft-deploy-ready-model/README.md

 2. Open a terminal program and select the KitProg3 COM port.
 Set the serial port parameters to 8N1 and 115200 baud

 3. After programming, the application starts automatically.
-Confirm that "DEEPCRAFT Ready Model: babycry" is displayed on the UART terminal
+Confirm that "DEEPCRAFT Ready Model: baby_cry" is displayed on the UART terminal

    **Figure 1.
 Terminal output on program startup for Baby Cry Detection**